srnichols/StampsPattern/docs/GLOSSARY.md

 ---

-## 📚 For Newcomers to the Stamps Pattern Glossary
+## 📚 For Newcomers to the Azure Stamps Pattern Glossary

 **What is the Glossary for?**
-> The glossary is your quick reference for all the terms, acronyms, and concepts used in the Stamps Pattern documentation.
+> The glossary is your quick reference for all the terms, acronyms, and concepts used in the Azure Stamps Pattern documentation.
 If you’re new to Azure, multi-tenancy, or cloud architecture, start here to build your foundation.

 **Why is this important?**
 > - **Clarity:** Demystifies technical jargon and acronyms